doritoes/Persona-Passwords-Study/README.md

 * **Diverse Identities:** Greater cultural and professional variety in generated personas.
 * **Deep Reasoning:** High-quality "logic notes" explaining the simulated user's choices.

-Using gemini.google.com to build prompts let to a variety of caricatures of human behavor.
-Essentially the study is a "mirror of a mirror", according to Gemini itself
+Using gemini.google.com to build prompts led to a variety of caricatures of human behavor.
+Essentially the study is a "mirror of a mirror", according to Gemini itself.
+It is a struggle to get natural behavior.

 ## 🚀 Getting Started
 ### Prerequisites